-This month’s faculty spotlight is on Anthony Funaro, instructor for MTI College’s Business Administration program.
-Anthony has been with MTI for four years and has a total of 12 years teaching in higher education.
-Anthony has won the Instructor of the Year award from MTI College in both 2014 and 2015.
+This month’s faculty spotlight is on Anthony Funaro, instructor for the Business Administration program at Campus, formerly known as MTI College.
+Anthony has been with Campus, formerly known as MTI College, for four years and has a total of 12 years teaching in higher education.
+Anthony has won the Instructor of the Year award from (then MTI) in both 2014 and 2015.
 With areas of expertise in both business and teaching, Anthony has quite a diverse background.
 Growing up in Iowa, he started his education at Iowa State University.
 Then he admirably became a Marine for six years, in which time he rose four ranks and eventually left as an E-5 Sergeant.
 He completed both his bachelor’s degree in business administration and his master’s degree in organization management from the University of Phoenix.
 In that time, he was transferred to Maui for work and lived in Hawaii for 22 years, before moving in 2002 to California, where he currently resides.

 Anthony spent much of his career working with the U.S. Postal Service in capacity-based planning.
 In this role he would go from post office to post office to improve operations.
 He also taught at the postal center, training new employees who wanted to get promoted to supervisor, and he would implement ongoing training for people working as carriers and clerks.
 As part of these responsibilities, one of Anthony’s main points of focus was to develop employees.
 “When I am a leader, I work with the employees and listen to their feedback,” he said, and explained that including employees in the process, as well as getting their feedback and opinions, respecting their skills and truly supporting them, helps them buy into the overall process.
 In addition, Anthony had his own lucrative property preservation company.
 However, when the housing market crashed, business started slowing down, eventually leading him to sell his company in 2010.
 Anthony, who is an incredibly upbeat, motivating and positive person, utilized this newfound time to buy an RV with his wife and travel the country.
 Around this time his daughter became pregnant as well, so he was able to enjoy some well-deserved family time.